AliAhmed3/Grocery-Store-API/README.md

 # About The Project

 This project foucses on testing the Grocery-Store-API with Postman, Performing a range of API testing techniques to validate the functionality of essential endpoints and assess the system's reliability.
-The test suite features detailed test cases for creating, retrieving, updating, and deleting bookings.
+The test suite features detailed test cases for creating, retrieving, updating, and deleting carts or orders.

 ## The API is available at
 https://simple-grocery-store-api.glitch.me